AmrDeveloper/Amun/docs/reference/struct.md

 ## Structure

-Jot has structures type similer to C and Go
+Amun has structures type similer to C and Go

 ## Declaration